Integral Artin motives I: Smooth objects and the ordinary t-structure: The Ordinary Homotopy t -structure on Artin Motives

-But if the integer $n$ is negative, this group vanishes by \Cref{n<0 m<=0} and the result follows. \end{proof} \begin{lemma} Let $R$ be a regular good ring, let $S$ be a regular scheme, let $\pp$ be a maximal ideal of $\Z$ and let $p$ be a generator of $\pp$.
-Assume that $p$ is invertible in $S$. \begin{enumerate} \item The functor $\rho_!$ of \Cref{small et site 2} induces monoidal equivalences
+\begin{lemma} Let $R$ be a regular good ring, let $S$ be a regular scheme, let $\pp$ be a maximal ideal of $\Z$ and let $p$ be a generator of $\pp$.
+Assume that $p$ is invertible in $S$. \begin{enumerate} \item The functor $\rho_!$ of \Cref{small et site 2} induces a monoidal equivalence

-\item The functor $\rho_!$ of \Cref{small et site 2} induces a t-exact fully faithful functor when the left hand side is endowed with the t-structure obtained by applying \Cref{p-loc 1} to the ordinary t-structure and the right hand side is endowed with the t-structure obtained by applying \Cref{p-loc 1} to the ordinary homotopy t-structure. \end{enumerate} \end{lemma} \begin{proof} The category $\DM^{smA}_{\et}(S,R)_\pp$ is generated as a localizing subcategory of itself by the images of the $M_S(X)$ when $X$ runs through the finite étale schemes over $S$.
-But we have
+\item The functor $\rho_!$ of \Cref{small et site 2} induces a t-exact fully faithful functor when the left hand side is endowed with the t-structure obtained by applying \Cref{p-loc 1} to the ordinary t-structure and the right hand side is endowed with the t-structure obtained by applying \Cref{p-loc 1} to the ordinary homotopy t-structure.

-Since the functor is compatible with colimits by \Cref{p-loc 1}, it is therefore essentially surjective if we assume it to be fully faithful.